Wilmington, Ohio: 2000 census

-Economy and business
+Economy

-In the early 1950s the city became home to a number of U.S. Department of Defense facilities, most notably the Clinton County Air Force Base.
+In the early 1950s, the city became home to a number of U.S. Department of Defense facilities, most notably the Clinton County Air Force Base.
 Following its closure in 1971, the economy of the city hovered in recession for more than a decade.
 After a number of small attempts to reuse the abandoned air force base, Airborne Express purchased the facility in 1979 for $850,000, a fraction of the estimated $100 million spent to construct it.
 During the next 24 years, Airborne invested more than $250 million to build a hub for its national delivery network, including new sort centers, a 9000 ft runway, aircraft hangars, machine shops, flight simulators, a state of art control tower, and a modern administration building to accommodate an estimated 6,000 employees and its fleet of 125 DC-8, DC-9 and Boeing 767 aircraft.

-In 2003, Airborne Express reorganized and ABX Air, Inc. was created.
+In 2003, Airborne Express reorganized and ABX Air, Inc., was created.
 ABX Air is a contract freight forwarding business whose primary customer is DHL, one of the world's largest international shipping firms.
 ABX's parent company, Air Transport Services Group, is based in Wilmington.
 Owned by the Deutsche Post WorldNet, a German holding company, DHL consolidated its US flight and sorting hub operations in Wilmington in 2005.
 Restructuring in May 2008 resulted in eight thousand layoffs, and six months later the Wilmington hub was closed, resulting in another eight thousand layoffs.

 The facility closed in July 2009, and DHL moved to a much smaller sorting operation at the Cincinnati-Northern Kentucky International Airport.
 Wilmington's airport hosts a comparatively smaller Maintenance Repair and Overhaul venture, along with Airborne Maintenance and Engineering Services, employing several hundred employees under the auspices of the ABX Air parent company, ATSG (Air Transport Services Group).